United Technologies Corporation, incorporated in Delaware in 1934, provides high-technology products and services to the building systems

 The development of new engines and improvements to current production engines present important growth opportunities.
 Pratt & Whitney is under contract with the U.S. Air Force to develop the F135 engine, a derivative of Pratt & Whitney's F119-PW-100 engine (used on the F-22 Raptor), to power the single-engine F-35 Lightning II aircraft being developed by Lockheed Martin.

-Pratt & Whitney's products are sold principally to aircraft manufacturers, airlines and other aircraft operators, aircraft leasing companies, space launch vehicle providers and the U.S. and foreign governments.
+Pratt & Whitney's products are sold principally to aircraft manufacturers, airlines and other aircraft operators, aircraft leasing companies and the U.S. and foreign governments.
 Pratt & Whitney's products and services must adhere to strict regulatory and market-driven safety and performance standards.
 The frequently changing nature of these standards, along with the long duration of aircraft engine development, production and support programs, creates uncertainty regarding engine program profitability.
 The vast majority of sales are made directly to the end customer and, to a limited extent, through independent distributors and foreign sales representatives.

 As described above, on July 26, 2012, United Technologies acquired Goodrich pursuant to a merger agreement dated September 21, 2011.